lebpac/lebpac.github.io/meetings.md

 {% endcase %}
 {% endcapture %}

 You can find upcoming PAC meetings on the [calendar]({% link calendar.md %}).
-Meetings are generally held from 7–8 pm in the school library.
+Meetings are held in the school library.

 ## Minutes